Detecting the full photoemission cone from laser-based ARPES experiments by leveraging deflector technology: Discussion and conclusions

-When performing ARPES experiments with low photon energy sources, such as the 6 eV source used in this work, the alignment can be tricky as the photoelectrons have very low kinetic energy and are easily affected by stray fields, due, for example, to a difference in work function of the sample and its close environment.~\cite{Fero2014} Advantageously, applying a sufficiently large bias voltage can help reduce the effect of the stray fields.
-However, as analyzers are generally not designed to be operated with voltage applied to the sample, this can lead to other distortions.
-Examples in this work include elliptical Fermi surfaces (Fig.~\ref{fig:MaterialExamples}a), truncated regions (Fig.~\ref{fig:MaterialExamples}b) and kinks in momentum space (Fig.~\ref{fig:slit}a,b).
+When performing ARPES experiments with low photon energy sources, such as the 6 eV source used in this work, the alignment can be tricky as the photoelectrons have very low kinetic energy and are easily affected by {such field inhomogeneities.} Advantageously, applying a sufficiently large bias voltage can help reduce the effect of these stray fields.
+However, as analyzers are generally not designed to be operated with voltage applied to the sample, this can lead to suboptimal electron trajectories in the analyzer, resulting in shifts and broadening in angle and energy.\cite{Dogan2013} While we observed artifacts and distortions, our results do not evidence any significant degradation of instrumental resolution due to the applied bias voltage, as also reported previously.\cite{Gauthier2021} The principal distortions observed in this work are elliptical Fermi surfaces (Fig.~\ref{fig:MaterialExamples}a), truncated regions (Fig.~\ref{fig:MaterialExamples}b) and kinks in momentum space (Fig.~\ref{fig:slit}a,b).
 In addition, we observed using the ASTRAIOS 190 analyzer that an imperfect alignment relative to the analyzer's focus distance can lead to a Fermi-level position that depends on the deflector angle.
 All those measurement artifacts can generally be mitigated by performing a very careful alignment and by using large uniform samples to minimize stray fields.

 Considering all those potential distortions, one should be extremely careful when combining sample bias and deflector technology to achieve accurate band mapping at absolute momentum values.
 The approach is more appropriate in the context of relative studies with a tuning parameter (temperature, pump-probe delay, etc.), or investigations of matrix elements.
 It is particularly advantageous for TR-ARPES, as various momentum regions can be studied in a fixed geometry, ensuring a constant absorbed excitation density and enabling the comparison of quantitative time-responses across the Fermi surface.~\cite{Armanno2025}